DinoChiesa/Apigee-Java-XmlCipher/README.md

 There are two callout classes,

-* com.google.apigee.edgecallouts.xmlcipher.Encrypt - encrypts the xpath
+* com.google.apigee.edgecallouts.xmlcipher.Encrypt - encrypts the element specified by an xpath
 * com.google.apigee.edgecallouts.xmlcipher.Decrypt - decrypts the encrypted element